Cars Hotel Area at Disney World (Art of Animation)

 In this article, we tour the Cars section of Walt Disney World’s Art of Animation Resort.

 The Cars hotel area of Disney World’s Art of Animation is perfect for fans of the fun movie franchise!
 In this review, we’ll tour the grounds of the Cars section.
-Everything here is larger than life and will leave children and most adults in awe of their surroundings.

-No climbing allowed.
+However, climbing isn’t allowed.

-As we make our way down “Route 66” there are several things to see.
+As we make our way down “Route 66,” there are several things to see.